 The XPS is an extremely high-performance, user-friendly, integrated motion controller/driver offering convenient, high-speed communication through 10/100 Base-T Ethernet.
 With outstanding motion profiling, complex trajectory control, positioning accuracy and powerful programming functionality, the XPS is capable of addressing the most demanding motion applications for up to 8-axes, while supporting 30 users working simultaneously.
-Multiple digital and analog I/O's, triggers and supplemental encoder inputs provide users with additional data acquisition, synchronization and control features that make the XPS an ideal control hub.
+Multiple digital and analog I/O's, triggers and supplemental encoder inputs provide users with additional data acquisition, two-axis synchronization and control features that make the XPS an ideal control hub.
 When networked, users can access the same controller from any place in the world for remote control, code development (.NET, LabVIEW, C++, Python etc..), data transfer or diagnostics, all without the requirement to download any software.
 XPS hardware provides extensive analog and digital I/O, as well as a deep and intuitive command set, making applications deployment easy and efficient.
 Proprietary universal driver modules allow the XPS to drive 1 to 8 axes of any Newport actuator, linear, rotary or NanoPositioning stage.
 By using pass-through drive modules, the XPS is also capable of controlling many other motion devices, whether they use stepper, DC brush, DC brushless rotary or linear, piezoelectric stacks or voice coil actuation.

 While the XPS is a very powerful motion controller and processor, it is still very easy to use.
 The on-board web based software supports system and driver configuration.
 When used with Newport stages and drivers, all settings can be done with just a few clicks or almost automatically using the auto-configuration function.
 Once the system is defined, the XPS will check with every re-boot, whether the configuration is compatible with the connected hardware components including Newport ESP compatible motor drives and stages.
 This minimizes the risk of damage due to wrong settings or incompatible hardware.
 The XPS even has the ability to recognize unwanted hardware changes.
 For example, consider an xz system based on a Newport IMS500 series and an ILS200 series stage.
 If a user inadvertently swaps the connections for the IMS and the ILS stage, the XPS controller will notice the change when rebooting the system and will not start the application to avoid possible damage to expense devices.
 This can be a valuable feature for applications and users of sensitive and expensive devices and can only be found on the XPS motion controller.Other software tools include a manual mode screen with options to initiate simple motions, and a monitor for axis position and group status information.
 Detailed system diagnostics are supported by numerous, well organized subscreens.A user-friendly motion tuning utility helps optimizing all servo PID settings and allows simultaneous display of analog control signal, position error, integral error, target position, velocity, acceleration and more.
 The XPS provides also auto-tuning and auto-scaling.The command screen is a very convenient way to learn all XPS functions and allows for simple programming and code testing.
 All functions are listed by groups including all required or available parameters and short descriptions.
 Exectuable TCL scripts can be generated from the command history.For LabView users we have developed an extensive library of LabView drivers, which includes VIs for each individual API command.
 For maximum backward compatibility, these drivers have been developed under LabView version 6.0.
 XPS also comes with a DLL for Windows and MatLab, as well as sample programs for Visual Basic program development in Windows.